Emilie-thp/final_project_thp/README.md

 Through the navigation bar visitors can access the association profil: Who we are, our missions, our equipment, etc..
 Also they access to PROJETS where they will find all the projects created by the association members.
-A complete access to the blog (ARTICLES) pages a
+A complete access to the blog (ARTICLES) pages is available through the navbar.

 However only administratons can create, edit or delete PROJETS and ARTICLES.